mitchell-mounts-machinify/rust-openapi-gen/README.md

-# stonehm - Documentation-Driven OpenAPI Generation for Axum
+# machined-openapi-gen - Documentation-Driven OpenAPI Generation for Axum

-stonehm automatically generates comprehensive OpenAPI 3.0 specifications for Axum web applications by analyzing handler functions and their documentation.
+machined-openapi-gen automatically generates comprehensive OpenAPI 3.0 specifications for Axum web applications by analyzing handler functions and their documentation.
 The core principle is **"documentation is the spec"** - write clear, natural documentation and get complete OpenAPI specs automatically.

 ## Key Features